 This kids drum set will provide the drumming tools for your child to learn and grow as well as explore their own creativity, whilst having huge amounts of fun in the process!

-This Mendini 5-piece set of drums for kids make an excellent value gift that is ready to rock straight out of the box!
+This Mendini 5-piece set of drums for kids makes an excellent value gift that is ready to rock straight out of the box.

 Pros